stephanos7/reddit-clone-angular-up-skilling/README.md

 # RedditClone App
-## My Angular 4 up-skilling based on the lessons from the NG-Book by Nate Murray et al.
+## My Angular 4 up-skilling.
+*Based on the lessons from the NG-Book by Nate Murray et al*

+My learning lessons from this project:

+1. Contract Definition with TypeScript
+2. Bind Inputs to Values
+3. Understand The Component Host
+4. Initiate Component Properties
+5. Prevent Click Propagation
+6. Define Data Structures with Models

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.